Call for Research Proposals

 • Project description (approximately 5 pages).

-• Budget of direct costs (e.g., time and benefits for faculty, time and benefits for students, travel).
+Budget of direct costs (e.g., time and benefits for faculty, time and benefits for students, travel).
 Each project should budget for at least one trip for one person annually to attend an I/UCRC for reporting.
-Please note that member universities have agreed to NSF’s stipulation of no more than 10% overhead on direct costs.
+Please note that member universities have agreed to NSF’s stipulation of no more than 10% overhead on total direct costs (which translates to an 11.11% rate).
 A draft template for the budget is located here.

 Timeline

-7 November 2023 – Short presentation (remote possible) to IAB at CITES annual meeting
+October 29, 2024 – Short presentation (remote possible) to IAB at CITES annual meeting in Chicago

 Any questions regarding this call for proposals can be emailed to Mike Prosise at mprosise@illinois.edu